The Future of Solar Power

 So is this an issue of government resolution?
 Does it even matter if the president approves of solar energy systems or not?
 Not so much.
 Well, of course it always helps to have an administration that is more sympathetic to your determined effort, but in the end the people vote with their dollars and the message thus far has been clear—solar power is in increasing demand year after year.
 The free market has spoken and solar power companies are listening.
 We can only expect to see solar panel installations become more of a regular part of everyday Americans’ lives as the years go by and the Sun shines on.
 And with the latest advances in green solar technology, it has never been a better time to see how much the renewable energy that is solar power can make the difference for a greener economy and a more sustainable future.
 How far will solar power take us?
 That can be hard to estimate as the degree by which we are all affected is constantly changing the more people make the switch to go green.

 So is the future of solar looking bright?
-We need only turn our heads to the Sun.
+We need only turn our heads to the sun to find our answer.

 by Ged Friedman